rdutta1999/Car-Damage-Detection-Darkflow/README.md

     - _init_paths.py
     - lib module

-7) Place the dataset in the following manner:-
+7) Download the [dataset](https://www.kaggle.com/mohitagarwal816/car-damage) and place it in the following manner:-
 <pre>
 ├─── darkflow
      ├─── ..